ffaltings/InteractiveTextGeneration/README.md

 # DATA

 You can regenerate the data used in the paper using the `make_data.py` script.
 You only need to specify the `data_dir` argument where the data will be saved (under `data_dir/cnn_bart`).
-This script first downloads the raw data from the Huggingface hub.
+This script first downloads the raw data (CNN/DailyMail) from the Huggingface hub.
+The script can easily be adapted to generate other textual datasets from the hub.

 # Test